-Just in time for the Fourth of July, Brand Keys, Inc. has released the results of its 20th annual survey of America's most patriotic brands.
+Just in time for the Fourth of July, Brand Keys, Inc. has released the results of its 22nd annual survey of America's most patriotic brands.
 The survey identifies the top 50 brands that consumers believe "best embody the value of 'patriotism'" each year.
-This year, Brand Keys surveyed 5,804 consumers aged 16-65 who evaluated 1,172 brands.
+This year, Brand Keys surveyed 6,150 consumers aged 18-65 who evaluated 1,260 brands.
 The sample of consumers was balanced for gender and political affiliation.

-Several brands have consistently been ranked on the list since it began 20 years ago.
+Several brands have consistently been ranked on the list since it began 22 years ago.
 Some brands have now lost their spot on the list altogether, while others have earned their spot on the list for the first time this year.
 Why is that?
-Let's take a look at 2022's most patriotic brands in America and explore what makes a brand "patriotic."
+Let's take a look at 2023's most patriotic brands in America and explore what makes a brand "patriotic."

 Related: The Freedom Mindset

-America's most patriotic brands in 2022
+America's most patriotic brands in 2023

 According to Brand Keys, "The assessments evaluate brand resonance for the single value, 'patriotism,' with the following brands identified as best meeting today's patriotism challenges."
 The numbers in parentheses signify the brands' position in the rankings (higher, lower or the same) compared to last year's list.
-See the top 50 most patriotic brands in America for 2022 below:
+See the top 50 most patriotic brands in America for 2023 below: